 The port of the Service that you created.

 The port is important because the port is used to route requests to the backend Service.
-Make sure that the port is valid so that requests can be routed to the backend Service and processed as expected.
+Make sure that the port is valid to ensure that requests can be routed to the backend Service and processed as expected.

 Run the following command to configure an externally accessible domain name and a